ChristianMLand/curriculum_ideas/flask_fundamentals/debugging/debugging.md

 > You are attempting to access a key or index of something other than a list,dictionary or tuple
 ### Possible causes:
 - You are using square brackets to access an attribute of object instead of dot notation
-- Your model method returned you either False or none due to your query failing, when you were expecting to recieve a list
+- Your model method returned you either False or None due to your query failing, when you were expecting to recieve a list
 -------------
 ## Unexpected end of template
 ### What's the problem?